Last updated: May 18th, 2023

 Accounts receivable automation is the key to optimizing your business and collecting payments on time.
-Automation is generally a powerful tool that can help you achieve many business goals, but it’s important to make sure your automated accounts receivable management is implemented properly with a proper plan.
+Automation is generally a powerful tool that can help you achieve many business goals, but it’s important to make sure your automated accounts receivable management is implemented with a proper plan.

 Using AR automation as part of your overall collections efforts will help you ensure that every dollar you invoice ultimately gets to your bottom line.
 This can turn into a significant advantage for front and back office personnel alike.
 And by targeting the right accounts and using the right tools, you'll be able to take the stress and frustration out of chasing down invoices that haven't been paid yet.